 Relational Database Source in Informatica

-TIP: If you find difficult to track your required table(s) then, you can type the table name under the Search for tables named and click on search button
+TIP: If you find it difficult to track your required table(s), type the table name under the Search for tables named and click on the search button

 Preview Source Data

 Although we imported our source from the SQL database, before we proceed further, we should preview our data.
 To preview the Database Source data in Informatica, Right-click on the table definition and select the Preview data.. option from the context menu.

 Once you select the Preview data.. option, the Preview data window will be opened.
 Here, you have to provide the credentials (username and password) required to connect with the respective database and click the connect button.
 Once you successfully connect to your database, data inside the table (here DimProducts) will display.

 Although we selected the DimProducts, we may not require all the columns present in that table.
 We can edit the table by right-clicking on the table definition to resolve this.
 Then select the Edit.. option from the context menu.

 Once you select the Edit.. option, a new window called Edit tables will open.
 To alter or change the existing Informatica Database Source table, we have to navigate to Columns Tab.